 Connecting Datasets with Links

-During ingestion, pass "link": {"ExactMatch": null} to enable auto-discovery.
+Links tell AutoRAG how datasets relate.
+Create links in both directions for best results.
+Always create links as a separate step after ingestion is complete.
+During ingestion, pass"link": {"ExactMatch": null} to enable auto-discovery.
 DataLinks will analyze the ingested data and identify columns across datasets that share matching values.
 You can then review the discovered links in the Connections Overview and choose which ones to save.

 Using the helperPrompt

-The helperPrompt is a system instruction that guides how the LLM reasons and formats answers.
+ThehelperPrompt is a system instruction that guides how the LLM reasons and formats answers.
 It does not affect retrieval, only the model’s response.

 Example: Concise factual answers